patelparixit07/users-list/README.md

 License: GPL-2.0+ License URI: <http://www.gnu.org/licenses/gpl-2.0.txt>

 # Purpose
 The main purpose of this plugin is to explore WordPress plugin development and the WordPress API.
 The plugin was created using Object Oriented Constructs, and tested using PHPUnit.
-One can install the plugin using a composer package or manually.
+One can install the plugin by cloning this repository.

 # Requirements
 **PHP Version:** >=7.2